US military bases in Japan adapt to life under coronavirus threat

 “This change in procedures is precautionary to protect the health and safety of all visitors and Navy personnel,” Navy Forces Japan spokesman Lt.
 Cmdr.
 David Levy said in an email Monday to Stars and Stripes.

-The Friendship Day 2020 celebration at Marine Corps Air Station Iwakuni, which annually hosts 200,000 Japanese residents, was canceled Monday by base officials.
+No Friendship Day The Friendship Day 2020 celebration at Marine Corps Air Station Iwakuni, which annually hosts 200,000 Japanese residents, was canceled Monday by base officials.

 Canceling the 44th annual airshow, scheduled for May 5, was a joint decision between the U.S. military and the Japan Maritime Self-Defense Force’s Fleet Wing 31, all based at Iwakuni, according to a press release Monday.